BrotatoMods/Brotato-DebugLoader/README.md

 ### IDs

-_Note: All weapon & item IDs up to v0.6.7 are listed in this repo, see IDs-*.md_
+_Note: All weapon & item IDs up to v0.6.7 are listed in this repo, see _repo-docs/IDs-*.md_

 You can find the IDs in the project in Godot, in each tier's `*_data.tres` file.